-When Matthew Markus was 14 years old, he entered a group of virus writers spread across the world, writing code that penetrated government computers and corporate accounts.
-The industry of hacking was born in the late 80s with Matthew carving himself into the middle of it all.
-He had a special skillset, seeing the designs within our systems - the matrix pathways that connected our world with how we live.
-As he grew up, he continued on the path of computer science, building a framework for internet privacy back when no one cared about big data.
-Before our profiles were to be commodified.
-At 24, Matthew singlehandedly built Privacy Bank which tackled internet accountability and was quickly bought up by Silicon Valley to repurpose for its own development.
-It's safe to say, he was ahead of his time.
-The world moved on and so did technology.
-Today in 2020, biotech is the new computer science, using DNA as computer language of writing the code of life itself.
-We can tackle problems and ideas with an entirely new ability - Matthew, as before, sees an opportunity in solving a previously losing battle.
-Wildlife trafficking is the third largest illegal trade in the world.
-Animals are sold for their body parts for up to $60,000 per kilo.
-Species like elephant and rhino, killed for their tusks and horns, driven to extinction as prices soar because of increasing scarcity.
-International regulation agencies and wildlife protection services have been scrambling to stem the flow, with no long-term solution in sight as you can't simply police people to stop bad behavior.
-You need to provide another way.
-Taking animals out of the equation, using the latest tools in synthetic biology, Matthew sets out to engineer a system of 3D printing genetically identical clones of wildlife products, making them indistinguishable from the real thing.
-If scarcity equals value, then flooding the market reverses that equation.
-He begins with rhino horn, currently the most expensive exotic material on the planet, worth more than gold and cocaine combined.
-A crucial test case, because if successful elephant ivory, tiger claws, lion bones, and many other products could be next.
-Horn Maker follows this innovator as he travels across Africa, China and Vietnam, navigating through the complicated waters of international policy, diplomacy and criminal syndicate organizations.
-This is a story of fighting for nature from a lens never before captured, challenging deep-seeded traditions and the possibilities of what pioneering technology can do for our planet.
+Matthew Markus is a former hacker with a special skill set: deconstructing the social systems in our world to see behind the matrix.
+At 24, just as the world wide web emerged, Matthew single-handedly designed a startup that tackled internet user privacy which was quickly acquired by Silicon Valley behemoths.
+Now, biotech is the new computer science, using DNA as the language of writing the code of life itself.
+Matthew, as before, sees an opportunity in solving a previously losing battle, wildlife trafficking.
+The third-largest illegal trade in the world, animal body parts are sold for up to $100,000 per kilo.
+International regulation agencies, alongside the NGO conservation machine, spend billions of dollars to stem the flow, without a long-term solution in sight.
+Taking animals out of the equation, Matthew sets out to 3D print genetically identical clones of wildlife products, indistinguishable from the real thing.
+If scarcity increases value, then flooding the market reverses this equation.
+He begins with rhino horn, currently the most expensive exotic material on the planet, worth more than gold and cocaine combined by weight!
+A crucial test case, because if successful elephant ivory, tiger claws, pangolin scales, and many other products could be next.
+Horn Maker follows this innovator as he travels across Africa and Southeast Asia, navigating through the complex waters of international policy, NGO politics, and criminal syndicate organizations.
+This is a story of fighting for nature from a lens yet unseen, challenging entrenched system with the possibilities of what pioneering technology can do for our planet.